Date of Award

 PhD Leadership Studies

-Christopher B. Newman, PhD, Chair; Zachary Gabriel Green, PhD, Member; Cheryl Getz, EdD, Member; Dina C. Maramba, PhD, Member
+Christopher B. Newman, PhD, Chair; Zachary Gabriel Green, PhD, Member; Cheryl A. Getz, EdD, Member; Dina C. Maramba, PhD, Member

 Higher Education, Career Decision-Making

 Using a critical race theory (CRT) framework and a narrative and phenomenological methodology, this study explored the career decision-making of professionals of Philippine descent along the higher education career pipeline in the United States.
 The stories of these professionals create a counter-narrative to the stereotypes of Asian and Pacific Islanders (APIs) in higher education.
 The career pipeline in higher education has remained relatively homogeneous, especially at executive levels of administration.
 Statistics show that APIs make up less than 1% of all college presidents, of that 1%, less than a handful identify as Filipinx.

 This statistic alone does not completely tell the whole story of Filipinx individuals in higher education because the data reported on faculty, staff, and administrators is aggregated, which means more than 48 ethnic identities are included in the API racial categories.
 Research on aggregated populations may mask the diverse experiences that exist between various ethnic subgroups.
 This study disaggregated the API racial groups to look specifically at a sample of Filipinx professionals and their experiences along the higher education career pipeline.
 As higher education becomes increasingly diverse at the student level, there is a greater need for there to be representation at all levels of the higher education career pipeline.